Virgin Media 200Mb broadband review

 If, however, they continue to upload material to the extent that they pass another data limit, they'll be slowed again, by up to 65%, for two hours.

-When Virgin introduced the Gamer packages in September 2016, they announced that people with those deals would be free of all traffic management and fair use restrictions.
+As already mentioned above, the Gamer packages are free of all such traffic management and fair use restrictions.

 Otherwise, the ISP suggest that customers set uploads to run overnight to avoid throttling - but that's not practical for everyone.